anilmujagic/DeploymentCockpit/README.md

 **Scripts** are small, focused scripts intended to be reusable across the projects, but can also be project-specific.
 They can be written in Batch or PowerShell and can have multiple parameters defined.
 Values for defined script parameters are supplied by variables during deployment job execution.

+**Variables** can be defined on seven levels:
+- global
+- project
+- target group
+- environment
+- target group / environment combination
+- deployment plan
+- deployment plan step

-**Variables** can be defined on six levels (global, project, target group, environment, deployment plan, deployment plan step) and are used to provide values for script parameters during deployment execution.
+Variables are used to provide values for script parameters during deployment execution.